gordalina/ex_tier/README.md

 ### Versioning

-ExTier follow's Tier's major and minor versions, but reserves minor versions for ExTier's patch updates.
+ExTier follows Tier's major and minor versions, but reserves minor versions for ExTier's patch updates.
 So Tier's `v0.6` version will map to ExTier `0.6.x` version.

 ## Configuration